-Gamification is the hottest tech development since the iPhone.
+Gamification and sales dashbaords are the hottest tech development since the iPhone.

 But just how effective is it, and could gamification in pair with sales dashboards motivate your team?

 It’s time to find out!

 Making the Case for Gamification in the Workplace